According to your day tour, you will explore the following famous Temples:

 Nayatapole Temple

-The Bhaktapur Durbar proper houses the 55-window Palace which was constructed by the King Jitamitra Malla and lived in this royal palace until 1769 but now it is a national gallery.
+The Bhaktapur Durbar proper houses the 55-window Palace which was constructed by King Jitamitra Malla and lived in this royal palace until 1769 but now it is a national gallery.
 This royal palace is closed by the beautiful Golden Gate which leads you into the Mulchok court which is the home to the Taleju Temple.
-Like others, this temple in the main town of the Kathmandu valley, it is also dedicated to the goddess Taleju Bhawani and includes the shrines to the both the Taleju Bhawani and Kumari.
+Like others, this temple in the main town of the Kathmandu valley is also dedicated to the goddess Taleju Bhawani and includes shrines to both the Taleju Bhawani and Kumari.
 Entrance to the temple for both locals and visitors is restricted and the living goddess strictly cannot be photographed.

-It is far better to visit and enjoy the Kathmandu Sightseeing Tour and hearing a thousand times from your family and friends.
-Kathmandu tour will be best for the one who has a very short vacation but wants to know more about the cultural heritage and know about ancient history.
+It is far better to visit and enjoy the Kathmandu Sightseeing Tour and hear a thousand times from your family and friends.
+The Kathmandu tour will be best for the one who has a very short vacation but wants to know more about the cultural heritage and know about ancient history.
 To fulfill your exploring interest Nepal Hiking Trek will support you, we will prepare the itinerary and the tour packages according to your interest.